sinelaw/infernu/README.md

 	    return {data: x};
 	}

-SJS infer the following type:
+Inferno infer the following type:

     ((this: a, b) -> {data: b})